 Full of goodness, this colourful little salad is practical for packed lunches, too.
-Kids like stacking up layers and can help make the couscous - leave dicing up the veg until they're old enough to handle a sharp knife.
+Kids like stacking up layers - leave dicing up the veg until they're old enough to handle a sharp knife.

 Makes 2 big jars

 1 tbsp extra-virgin olive oil

 white wine vinegar

 salt and pepper

 a few flat-leaf parsley or coriander leaves, or a mix of both

 ½ pack of ricotta or drained feta or a few handfuls of leftover shredded roast chicken

 1. Finely dice all the peppers, peel, core and cube the avocado.

 2. Take a tall tumbler (or a jam jar with a lid if you want it to be portable) and help the kids assemble the salad.
 Start with the dressing (so that when you turn the jar upside down onto a plate, the dressing drizzles through the ingredients and winds up at the top).
 Pour the extra-virgin olive oil into the bottom of the jar, use the cap on your white wine vinegar bottle to measure out a capful and pop in too.
 Squeeze over the juice from one wedge of lemon and reserve the rest for later.
 Season with salt and pepper.